autowarefoundation/autoware.universe/planning/behavior_velocity_intersection_module/README.md

 Ideally RightOfWay tag is unnecessary if ego has perfect knowledge of all traffic signal information because:

 - it can distinguish which conflicting lanes should be checked because they are GREEN currently and possible collision occur with the vehicles on those lanes
-- it can distinguish which conflicting lanes can be ignored because they are RED currently and there is no chance of collision with the vehicles on on those lanes unless they violate the traffic rule
+- it can distinguish which conflicting lanes can be ignored because they are RED currently and there is no chance of collision with the vehicles on those lanes unless they violate the traffic rule

 That allows ego to generate the attention area dynamically using the real time traffic signal information.
 However this ideal condition rarely holds unless the traffic signal information is provided through the infrastructure.
-Also there maybe be vary complicated/bad intersection maps where multiple lanes overlap in a complex manner.
+Also there maybe be very complicated/bad intersection maps where multiple lanes overlap in a complex manner.

 - If there is an perfect access to entire traffic light signal, then you can set `common.use_map_right_of_way` to false and there is no need to set RightOfWay tag on the map.
 The intersection module will generate the attention area by checking traffic signal and corresponding conflicting lanes.
 This feature is not implemented yet.
 - If traffic signal information is not perfect, then set `common.use_map_right_of_way` to true.
 If you do not want to detect vehicles on the anti-phase signal group lanes, set them as yield_lane for ego lane.